-Our conservative government in Alberta announced a $100 debit card incentive reward for people who get their first vaccine shot in the next six weeks.
+Our conservative government in Alberta announced (local) a $100 debit card incentive reward for people who get their first vaccine shot in the next six weeks.
 It’s a bit funny, I guess Dad was prophetic when he said he wanted to hold out for an incentive reward before being vaccinated (although he thankfully didn’t hold out this long, as it was never worth it.)
 There’s people arguing about how this is a bad precedent and rewarding the idiots, and I know their feelings, but at least it’s still a route leading to the right destination in the end, regardless of how bad the route is.

-I appreciate that the idiot conservative in our premier’s seat is still far better than the ones down south in places like Florida.
-He’s pleading with people to go get vaccinated because we’re “only” at about 70% of eligible people.vaccinated.
+I appreciate that the guy in our premier’s seat is still far better than the ones down south in places like Florida.
+He’s pleading with people to go get vaccinated because we’re “only” at about 70% of eligible people vaccinated.
 So he wins points in my book because at least he seems serious about it and isn’t pandering to the uneducated masses like down south.
 Now if only he’d bend and allow a vaccine passport, and the Universities to mandate vaccinations before being allowed on campus.
 But at least we’re arguing about the path rather than the final destination, and that’s leaps and bounds ahead of where some other places are.

-On Tuesday of last week, Kynji linked this article about an ice cream flavour that was only found in Canada, called Tiger Tail, that is “a creamy orange flavour “striped with a black licorice ripple””, according to the article.
+On Tuesday of last week, Kynji linked this article (local) about an ice cream flavour that was only found in Canada, called Tiger Tail, that is “a creamy orange flavour “striped with a black licorice ripple””, according to the article.
 That felt like a challenge, so I went out hunting for it in the local Safeway.
 While I did see various ice creams from Chapman and Nestle, I didn’t see this specific flavour (although I would not have bought it from Nestle anyway).
-I did find this Lucerne knock-off brand though, called Tiger Tiger, that seemed to be basically the same thing, so I bought it just to be able to say that I tried it, especially since I haven’t had any licorice before as far as I’m aware.
+I did find a Lucerne knock-off brand called Tiger Tiger though, that seemed to be basically the same thing, so I bought it just to be able to say that I tried it, especially since I haven’t had any licorice before as far as I’m aware.
 I didn’t particularly like or dislike the flavour though, out of the small amount I’ve consumed of it so far.
 I don’t have a sweet tooth, so the flavours don’t really do anything for me.

 That being said, I was a little amused that the ice cream aisle had both Lucerne and Compliments ice cream flavours, as I recognize them both as basically in-house brands belonging to the same supermarket chain/parent company.
 It made me think about how companies I want to morally avoid, like Nestle, also own a bunch of other brands like Häagen-Dazs, and it’s one thing to avoid the main brand but quite another difficult task to know and avoid all their sub-companies.